arrow-up

 5

 Place the first wall cladding board on to the starter strips.
 Mark and then pre-drill pilot holes through the fixing groove of the board into the composite batten below.
-Secure the boards using a screw at least 30mm in length, ensuring that the board is fastened securely on each batten that it touches.
-Secure these fixings by hand, as it is important not to overtighten the screws and risk splitting the board.
+Secure the boards using M4x40mm screws, ensuring that the board is fastened securely on each batten that it touches.
+Secure these fixings by hand, as it is important not to over-tighten the screws and risk splitting the board.

 6